EviLuci/dotfiles/README.md

 # My Dotfiles for Hyprland (Arch Linux)

 > ⚠️ **Work in Progress**: These dotfiles are part of my personal setup journey.
 Things may break or not work out of the box.
-Use at your own risk and feel free to explore or adapt!

 This repository contains my **personal dotfiles** for configuring a minimal, beautiful, and functional **Hyprland** desktop environment on **Arch Linux**.

+> ⚠️ **Warning**: The install script available in this repo is experimental and intended for personal use only.
+Use at your own risk.

 ---